 Each of these different user groups has slightly different needs and ways of using the same facilities.
 On trails there are conflicts between faster moving cyclists and pedestrians or equestrians, particularly with trails that are built to the minimum standard width.
-The Paseo del Bosque is a good example of a hugely popular trail with a variety of users.
+The Paseo del Bosque Trail often has the problem of being a victim of its own success on the weekends and summer evenings.
 On streets there are conflicts between cyclists and motor vehicle drivers, again, particularly on facilities that are narrow with little separation between users.

-The City aims to address these user conflicts in three ways: 1) develop new facilities to meet the minimum design standards and guidelines to improve the safety of the trail or bikeway, 2) inventory, evaluate, and then retrofit design enhancements for facilities that do not meet the minimum standards or have high volumes of users, for example adding wide shoulders or a parallel soft-surface path, and 3) educate and promote awareness of trail etiquette and the types of accommodations that are required when there are high volumes of users, such as slower speeds and more communication between users.
-Current problem areas on multi-use trails have signage and graphics indicating who is supposed to yield to whom.
+The City aims to address these user conflicts in a threefold manner: 1) developing new facilities to meet the minimum design standards and guidelines to improve the safety of the trail or bikeway, 2) inventory, evaluate, and then retrofit design enhancements for facilities that do not meet the minimum standards or have high volumes of users, for example adding wide shoulders or a parallel soft-surface path, and 3) to educate and promote awareness of trail etiquette and the types of accommodations that are required when there are high volumes of users, such as slower speeds and more communication between users.
+Current problem areas on multi-use trails have signage and graphics indicating who is supposed to yield to whom in addition to signage.